Environmental Permitting for Land Developers

 An NPDES general permit is written to cover multiple dischargers with similar operations and types of discharges based on the permit writer’s professional knowledge of those types of activities and releases.
 A general permit is not issued to anyone in particular as multiple dischargers gain coverage under the permit after it is issued, consistent with the permit eligibility and authorization provisions.

-NPDES general permits do not require that land developers apply for coverage.
+NPDES general permits do not make it necessary that land developers apply for coverage.
 Land developers needing broad permit coverage rely on submitting a Notice of Intent (NOI) document.
-NOIs are notices to the NPDES permitting authority of a land developer’s intent to be covered under a general permit, including basic information about the land developer and the planned discharge for which coverage is requested.
+NOIs are notices to the permitting authority of the NDPS of a land developer’s intention for general permit coverage, including general information about the land developer and the planned discharge for which they are requesting coverage.
 An NOI differs from an individual permit application in that it is submitted after a general permit is issued by the permitting authority.
 Obtaining coverage and approval under a general permit is typically quicker than an individual permit, with coverage under a general permit often occurring immediately, depending on how the permit is written.

 Non-compliance with NPDES requirements can lead to enforcement action and penalty fines.
 Non-compliance can also leave a land developer liable for a citizen lawsuit under the Clean Water Act, as many environmental advocacy groups can sue those who fail to comply with any of the numerous permit terms and conditions.